Daniel – Der Zauberer: Soundtrack

-Distribution
+Release

 Daniel – Der Zauberer was released in Germany on 12 August 2004, and was watched by 13,834 viewers in total.
 Most cinemas removed the film from their programme after the first week, because of the low number of attendees.
 On 30 September 2005 the film was released on DVD (available in Germany and Austria only).

 Reception

-The film was universally panned and is considered one of the worst films ever made.
+The film was universally panned by critics.
 The website filmstarts.de states that Daniel - Der Zauberer was "unbearable for non-fans of Küblböck", "the performances of the actors were some of the worst in the history of German cinema" and that Ulli Lommel and producer Peter Schamoni "damaged their reputation."
 Another critic from the website filmzentrale.de described Daniel Küblböck as a hero of the recent German trash culture.
 He wrote that the film is staged like an Off-Off-Broadway play.
 Everything in this film had the touch of the half-finished, temporary and uncertain and therefore it would be loveable.
 Küblböck would cultivate the lowbrow through to the camp, he'd present the beautiful sentimentality and the great kitsch.

-The film also performed extremely poorly at the box office, drawing only 13.834 viewers altogether, which led to it being withdrawn from screening at cinemas within the first week.
+The film also performed extremely poorly at the box office, drawing only 13,834 viewers altogether, which led to it being withdrawn from screening at cinemas within the first week.

-It became the lowest ranked film on the IMDb Bottom 100, where it remained for a considerable amount of time, and wieistderfilm.de stated it was fair to call it the worst German film ever made.
+As of 2022, Daniel the Wizard had a rating of 1.2 out of 10 on IMDb.
+It was the lowest rated movie on IMDb for a long time, and wieistderfilm.de stated it was fair to call it the worst German film ever made.
 It appeared on Total Film's list of the 66 worst films of all time.
 In an interview conducted several years after its release Daniel Küblböck admitted that in retrospect "You have to say this is the worst movie of all time really."
 However, he took the film's failure with humor and in later years even joked about it.
 In a 2013 talk show, he said that it was voted the worst film of all time and ironically said "Not everyone achieves that."